 Becoming an “Insider”

 Most sellers of cracker deals don’t realize how valuable their land is (or they would’ve developed it themselves!).
 They get in touch with an agent.
 And what does the agent do?

 What the agent does is call their hotlist – investors they know, like, and trust – that could be interested in buying quickly.
 (Which means the agent gets their commission sooner rather than later, too!)

 Those lucky investors are the “insiders”.
 They get to see the deals on the table before anyone else lays eyes on them.

 And if you want to succeed, you need to be on as many agents’ speed-dial list as possible.

-Here are some tips on how you as an investor can stand out from the crowd and present yourself as a valuable addition to an agent’s networking team.
+So how do you go about it?
+Here are some tips on how you can stand out from the crowd and present yourself as a valuable addition to an agent’s list.